Last updated on August 8, 2025

 Is Prowess a Triggered Ability?

 Yes, prowess triggers every time the controller of a creature with prowess casts a non-creature spell.
 It goes to the stack on top of the spell that triggered it, and it resolves even if the spell gets countered or fizzles.
-You can also maintain priority and cast additional spells that can trigger more prowess.
+One tip that's fun to pull off in Arena is to maintain priority and cast additional spells that can trigger more prowess.

 Can You Respond to a Prowess Trigger?